-The conviction to make my own stocks for cooking was borne out of my desire to have healthy yet tasty meals for my young family.
-Animal husbandry involves the use of too much chemicals and drugs.
+The conviction to make my own stocks for cooking was borne out of my desire to have healthy, nutritious yet tasty meals for my young family.
+These stocks are one of the most easily digestible nutrient dense food you can feed a young child.
+A rich source of gelatin and minerals especially calcium in a bio-available form.
+Further, animal husbandry involves the use of too much chemicals and drugs.
 We also worry about the mercury levels in the sea with regard to seafood.
 In many situations, even more chemicals are added to ensure better preservation before the food actually reaches the supermarket shelves.
-It takes just a bit planning to make flavourful stocks.
-Use bouillon cubes only when absolutely necessary.

 Which child doesn’t like instant noodles and eating at the hawkers?
 My kids adored going for sleep-overs at my friend’s home not only for the company but also for instant noodles were served with that packet of essence which was taboo at home.